Hosamov/exclusions-db/README.md

 - Added /reset_password POST route (non-functional as of 11/9)

 ## 11/22/2023
-- Worked on adding node-cron in app.js (for scheduling emails)
+- Worked on adding node-cron package in app.js (for scheduling emails)

 ## PLANNED CHANGES/FEATURES:
 - Include list of RCWs/Policy points to choose from during exclusion creation process.